Menu

 Make a One Page Information Sheet

 Together with your child, write a short introduction about them and include a bulleted list of accommodations, IEP goals and what the teacher can do to facilitate each.
-This document can include accommodations such as making sure to turn the FM microphone on when talking to the class, writing directions on the whiteboard and making sure to repeat questions from other students.
+This document can include accommodations such as making sure to turn the remote microphone system (RM system) on when talking to the class, writing directions on the whiteboard and making sure to repeat questions from other students.

 Email Your Child’s Teachers, School Administrators and IEP Team